The Art of Herb Storage: Keeping Your Cannabis Fresh

 Controlling Humidity Levels

-Humidity control is equally important as temperature when it comes to storing cannabis.
+Humidity control is equally important as temperature when it comes to storing herbs.
 Excess moisture can lead to mold growth, while dry conditions can cause the herb to become brittle and lose its potency.
 Aim for a relative humidity (RH) level of around 59-63% to strike the right balance.

 To achieve proper humidity levels, consider the following options: